-Last week we hosted a webinar with a panel of Arlo customers who have successfully transitioned their face-to-face courses to live online, in the wake of COVID-19 (if you missed it, you can watch the recording).
-We were joined by Bruce Cooper from Springhouse, Anne Cave from Selwyn Community Education and Margarita Sanding from IRI.
+Last week we hosted a webinar with a panel of Arlo customers to find out how they are moving courses to live online in the wake of COVID-19.
+We were joined by Bruce Cooper from Springhouse, Anne Cave from Selwyn Community Education and Margarita Sanding from IRI, who have successfully transitioned their face-to-face courses to live online.

-This is part of an ongoing webinar series we’re running to help training providers transition to online, share industry knowledge, and answer your burning questions.
+This is part of an ongoing webinar series that Arlo training company software is running to help training providers transition to online, share industry knowledge, and answer your burning questions.
+If you missed it, you can watch the recording.

 Here are some of the key themes and takeaways from the webinar: